Muslim Divorce in Singapore

 • Fasakh

-However, if the wife has the consent of her husband to divorce, in this case, the Court will order the husband to pronounce the divorce.
+If the wife has the consent of her husband to divorce, the Court will order the husband to pronounce the divorce.

 Cerai taklik is a divorce that occurs due to a breach of the marriage conditions.
 In the wife’s application for the dissolution of marriage, she will be required to provide proof that her husband breached the taklik, which is a conditional marriage stipulation.
-These stipulations are usually cited by the husband at the time of contracting a marriage.
-These are generally listed on their Marriage Certificate.
+These stipulations are generally listed on the Marriage Certificate and are cited by the husband at the time of contracting a marriage.

-Fasakh is termed as an annulment of marriage, and under the Administration of Muslim Law Act (AMLA), there are specific conditions in which a fasakh can be granted.
-Some of them include the following:
+Fasakh refers to the annulment of marriage, and under the Administration of Muslim Law Act (AMLA), there are specific conditions under which a fasakh can be granted, including:

-• Ill-treatment: If the husband has habitually assaulted the wife or he has cohabitated with another woman who is not his wife.
+• Ill-treatment: If the husband habitually assaults the wife or cohabitates with another woman who is not his wife.

-• Estrangement: If the wife has been estranged from her husband without a maintenance provision for over three months.
+• Estrangement: If the wife has been estranged from her husband without maintenance for over three months.

-• Imprisonment: If the husband has been jailed for a period of three years or upwards and his sentence is final.
+• Imprisonment: If the husband has been jailed for a period of three years or more, and his sentence is final.

 • Impotency: If the husband has been impotent during their marriage and continues to be so.

-• Insanity: If her husband is insane or suffering from a chronic condition that cannot be cured or takes a long time to treat, resulting in the marriage being harmful to the wife.
+• Insanity: If the husband is insane or suffering from a chronic condition that cannot be cured or takes a long time to treat, making the marriage harmful to the wife.

-Upon filing for a Muslim divorce in Singapore, both parties will be required to undergo the following:
+Upon filing for a Muslim divorce in Singapore, both parties will be required to undergo the following steps:

-• Counseling: This mandatory session must be attended by both the husband and wife to try to save the marriage.
+1. Counseling: A mandatory session for both the husband and wife aimed at saving the marriage.

-• Parenting program: If they have a child who is under 21, both parties must attend this program.
+2. Parenting Program: If the couple has a child under 21, both parties must attend this program.

-• Mediation: This is carried out for the purpose of discussing the divorce and ancillary issues, including nafkah iddah and mutaah payments, child custody, and matrimonial property division.
+3. Mediation: To discuss the divorce and ancillary issues, including nafkah iddah, mutaah payments, child custody, and matrimonial property division.

-• Pre-trial conference: If mediation does not result in an agreement, the Syariah court will fix a date to discuss the divorce proceedings as well as to explain what is to be expected at the trial.
+4. Pre-trial Conference: If mediation does not result in an agreement, the Syariah court will schedule a date to discuss divorce proceedings and outline what to expect during the trial.

-Once the Syariah court has given its decision regarding the divorce and ancillary matters, either party has the right to file an appeal with the Appeal Board if they are unhappy with the verdict.
-This appeal must be done within 30 days from the date of the decision.
+Once the Syariah court has made its decision regarding the divorce and ancillary matters, either party has the right to file an appeal with the Appeal Board within 30 days if they are dissatisfied with the verdict.

 No products in the cart.